evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor.md

 }
 ```

-The input handler `clientInput` gets initialized with the `clientManager` address,
-and a `BufferedReader` that wraps the socket's input stream.
+The input handler `clientInput` gets initialized with the `clientManager` address, and a `BufferedReader` that wraps the socket's input stream.
 This is just a convenient way to read line-wise.

-The first line of the `clientInput` method schedules to send `Poll` to `self`.
-This is to simulate an infinite loop; however, by scheduling a message instead
-of actually writing a loop, we release each time the underlying thread for re-scheduling.

-The last line is a `Become` to the same behavior.
-Because the behavior initially schedules the `Poll`, this means that every time the actor body gets executed, it will re-schedule the `Poll`, effectively making it loop indefinitely.

-You may have noticed that we do not use `scheduleAtFixedRate()` or `scheduleWithFixedDelay()`; instead, we execute the body *and then* reschedule the message.
-The reason is that an actor may receive other messages in the meantime, and we don't want to clog its mailbox with `Poll` messages while the body is still executing.

 ### `serverSocketHandler`

-The last actor that we need will `Poll` the server socket for incoming connection, and
-`tell` the client manager to spawn a new pair of `client` actors (our friends `clientInput` and `clientOutput`).
+The last actor that we need will `Poll` the server socket for incoming connection, and `tell` the client manager to spawn a new pair of `client` actors (our friends `clientInput` and `clientOutput`).

 ```java
 static Behavior serverSocketHandler(Address self, Address clientManager, ServerSocket serverSocket) {